 The Small Tourism Operators Restart Program will offer a one-time grant payment of $5,000 to help tourism businesses that were affected by COVID-19 restrictions but were not eligible for earlier provincial programs.
 The grant will help operators with advertising and other restart expenses such as purchasing personal protective equipment and cleaning supplies.

-The province will invest an additional $3 million this year in its marketing campaigns, designed to attract visitors through television advertising, videos, radio spots, social media, billboards, display ads and search marketing tactics.
+The province will invest an additional $3 million this year in Tourism Nova Scotia’s marketing campaigns, designed to attract visitors through television advertising, videos, radio spots, social media, billboards, display ads and search marketing tactics.

 Investments will also be made to attract the public to communities across the province.
 Visitors will enjoy free admission to the 28 sites included in the Nova Scotia Museum system and the two sites of the Art Gallery of Nova Scotia in July and August.
 The province will also work with community organizations to offer outdoor public events that feature local artists and diverse cultural activities.